Minoxidil + MPG / Azelaic Acid / Caffeine

 What is Azelaic Acid?

 The aim of Azelaic Acid is similar to that of MPG – to help reduce the amount of DHT that reaches the hair follicles by inhibiting the formation of 5-alpha reductase.
 5-alpha reductase is the enzyme that combines with testosterone to form dihydrotestosterone, which in turn causes genetic hair loss.

 Caffeine – Why Might Caffeine Help Prevent Hair Loss?

 Studies have shown that caffeine could be an effective blocker of the DHT hormone locally around hair follicles.
 In one particular lab study, hair follicles were removed from balding men and exposed to testosterone.
 Some were also exposed to caffeine.
 The hair growth from follicles exposed to testosterone was significantly reduced (as is the case with follicles affected by Male Pattern Hair Loss) whereas not only did caffeine seem to prevent testosterone from negatively affecting hair growth, but it also stimulated growth of the hair.

 Getting the Best From Minoxidil

-A Belgravia hair loss treatment course consists of more than just Minoxidil or Propecia, we find that ‘treatment courses boosters’ are just as important.
+A Belgravia hair loss treatment course will be tailored with a number of hair growth boosters to suit the individual hair loss sufferer.
 Find out about treatment course boosters and how a Belgravia hair loss treatment course ensures the highest likelihood of hair re-growth.